-Our special envoy Sam G. travelled to war-torn Somalia in order to continue its series of articles regarding Ghost Countries.
+Our special envoy Sam G. travelled to war-torn Somalia in order to continue our series of articles regarding Ghost Countries.
 Sam’s articles are a reflection of what he saw on the ground when he travelled into Somaliland, an autonomous region in the dangerous and lawless Somalia.

 Somalia (The Federal Republic of) is internationally recognized as one homogonous state.
 In reality it’s a an extremely fragmented area of autonomous regions, territories controlled by the recognized government, Al-Shabaab controlled areas, and the northern region largely under the control of the unrecognized State of Somaliland.
 A country not only extremely fragmented, but one that has also been in a constant state of turmoil since the fall of President Barre in the early 1990s.
 Somalia is widely classified as a failed state and most prominently known for its rampant Islamic extremism and ‘pirates’ off of its coast.